Skip to main content

 Withdrawal symptoms

-Someone that takes too much Vyvanse over a long period can also become physically dependent on the drug.
+Someone who takes too much Vyvanse over a long period can also become physically dependent on the drug.
 When this happens, withdrawal symptoms can occur when Vyvanse is discontinued or the dose is reduced.
 How long withdrawal symptoms last depends on the dose of Vyvanse and how long the drug has been used.
 However, most symptoms will resolve within a few weeks.
 Withdrawal symptoms can include:

 • Agitation